pradovic/fastuuid-rs/README.md

 with or without allocating a new heap string object as well, with both safe and unsafe versions of the same function.

 Benchmarks are included.
-On my machine generation of a 192-bit UUID takes ~7n, while generating the 128-bit string without and with additional heap allocation (unsafe version) takes <20ns & ~95ns respectively.
+On my machine generation of a 192-bit UUID takes ~7n, while generating the 128-bit string without additional heap allocation (unsafe version) takes <20ns & ~95ns respectively.
 Safe versions take additional ~10ns.

 ## Usage